hpchud/vcc-torque/README.md

 [batchuser@a4aa99e7aeb6 ~]$
 ```

 To add more worker nodes, simply repeat the second `docker run`.
-To start up the cluster on a single machine, just omit the `--net=host` option.
+To start up the cluster on a single machine, just omit the `--net=host` option (in this case you can use `docker exec` to log in to the headnode).

 ## Configuration